Posts Tagged ‘king charles iii’

 Royal Observatory Greenwich

-The final 2025 £2 coin that’s been announced will celebrate 350 years of the Royal Observatory in Greenwich.
-The proclamation said the coin will feature:
+The second £2 coin from the 2025 Annual Set celebrates 350 years of the Royal Observatory in Greenwich.

 Never miss a future UK coin issue!